flowerchecker/plant-id-examples/README.md

 Get the list of plants known by model.

 ### Request
-There is one required pamater:
+There is one required parameter:
 - **`key`**- your [API key](https://web.plant.id/plant-identification-api/)

 ### Response
-- `name` - plant names known by the model
+- `name` - plant names which are known by the model
-- `name_genus` - genera known by the model
+- `name_genus` - genera which are known by the model
 - _(`plant parts` - currently not used)_

 Output example: